dotnet/docs/docs/architecture/blazor-for-web-forms-developers/layout.md

 ---
 title: Page layout
-description: Using layout components instead of master pages to manage page layout.
+description: Learn how to use layout components instead of master pages to manage page layout.
 author: danroth27
 ms.author: daroth
 ms.date: 09/11/2019